felixz2535/github-tutorial/README.md

 If you every want to roll back on your commit you would want to use this command.
 It **"uncommit"** your previous commit.

 **`git reset HEAD~1`**
-After noticing you dont like you commit you previously made you can use this command to backtrace to the editing stage.
+After noticing you dont like your commit you previously made you can use this command to backtrace to the editing stage.
 The function of this command is to simply **"uncommit" and "unadd"**

 **`git reset --hard HEAD file`**